cinemascience/cinema_examples/spreadsheet/slides/spreadsheet.md

 ![bg](img/background.png)
 # A note about Cinema Viewers and browser permissions

 Browsers may not allow access to local files, which is needed by some Cinema viewers.
-To change this, set the following options for your browser:
+To change this, set the following options for your browser (Firefox and Chrome are Cinema's offically supported browsers, though others may work as well):

-- Safari
-    - Safari->Preferences->Advanced->Show Develop menu in menu bar
-    - Safari->Develop->Disable Local File Restrictions (on)
-    - **NOTE:** Reset file restrictions when you are done
 - Firefox
     - In address bar, input **about:config:**
 		- Change **privacy.file_unique_origin** to **false**